Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Derivation and first properties of the confluent Cherednik algebras

-As pointed out to the author by T. Koornwinder, there always is a degree of arbitrariness in such a procedure.
-However there are two very strong mechanisms to remove such arbitrariness: the first one is that many confluences lead to algebras with too many relations.
-The second, more important mechanism is that we impose a specific degeneration for the cubic relations satisfied by the generators of the spherical sub--algebras such that in the semi--classical limit they give rise to the Poisson relations on the monodromy manifolds of the Painlev\'e equations (see Section \ref{se:spherical-others}).
+\begin{remark} As pointed out to the author by T. Koornwinder, there always is a degree of arbitrariness in such a confluence procedure.
+However there are two very strong mechanisms to remove such arbitrariness: the first one is that many confluences lead to algebras with too many relations and therefore are to be discarded.
+The second is that many different confluences give rise to algebras which are equivalent by an algebra isomorphism as in the case of $\mathcal H_V$.
+In this paper we impose a specific degeneration scheme for the cubic relations satisfied by the generators of the spherical sub--algebras such that in the limit they give rise to the Poisson relations on the monodromy manifolds of the Painlev\'e equations (see Section \ref{se:spherical-others}). \end{remark}